-2.6.1 If the bowler's end umpire is uncertain as to the fairness of the delivery following a dismissal (other than in respect of the front foot, which shall have already been checked by the third umpire), either affecting the validity of the dismissal or which batter is dismissed, other than in respect of clause 21.5 (Fair delivery - the feet) for which the third umpire will already have checked, he/she shall be entitled to request the batter to delay leaving the field and to check the fairness of the delivery with the third umpire.
-Communication with the third umpire shall be by two-way radio.

-- 2.6.2 The third umpire shall check any mode of No ball on request (other than in respect of the front foot, which shall have already been checked) not already checked except for the bowler using an Illegal Bowling Action (subject to the proviso that the third umpire may review whether the bowler has used a prohibited Specific Variation under Article 6.2 of the Illegal Bowling Regulations). - 2.6.3 If the delivery was not a fair delivery, the bowler's end umpire shall indicate that the batter is Not out and signal No ball (except in the case of a dismissal for obstructing the field, which may still be effected despite a No ball being called, in which case the bowler's end umpire shall indicate that the relevant batter is Out and additionally call a No ball). - 2.6.4 If a No ball under clause 21.5, after being reviewed by the third umpire, is only called by the bowler's end umpire after the ball is dead, the batting side shall benefit from the reversal of the dismissal and the one run for the No ball, but shall not benefit from any runs that may subsequently have accrued from the delivery had the on-field umpire originally called a No ball prior to the ball becoming dead.
+- 2.6.1 If the bowler's end umpire is uncertain as to the fairness of the delivery following a dismissal either affecting the validity of the dismissal or which batter is dismissed, other than in respect of clause 21.5 (Fair delivery the feet) he/she shall be entitled to request the batter to delay leaving the field and to check the fairness of the delivery with the third umpire.
+Communication with the third umpire shall be by two-way radio. - 2.6.2 The third umpire shall check any mode of No ball on request not already checked except for the bowler using an Illegal Bowling Action (subject to the proviso that the third umpire may review whether the bowler has used a prohibited Specific Variation under Article 6.2 of the Illegal Bowling Regulations). - 2.6.3 If the delivery was not a fair delivery, the bowler's end umpire shall indicate that the batter is Not out and signal No ball (except in the case of a dismissal for obstructing the field, which may still be effected despite a No ball being called, in which case the bowler's end umpire shall indicate that the relevant batter is Out and additionally call a No ball). - 2.6.4 If a No ball under clause 21.5, after being reviewed by the third umpire, is only called by the bowler's end umpire after the ball is dead, the batting side shall benefit from the reversal of the dismissal and the one run for the No ball, but shall not benefit from any runs that may subsequently have accrued from the delivery had the on-field umpire originally called a No ball prior to the ball becoming dead.
 Where the batters crossed while the ball was in the air before being caught, the batters shall return to their original ends as if the striker had been dismissed, but no runs shall be credited to the striker even if one (or more) runs were completed prior to the catch being taken.